dailyappsupport-source/myone-legal/privacy-policy.md

 - Settings (theme, currency, PIN flag, PIN hash, etc.) are stored in Android DataStore.
 - Background workers (WorkManager) run reminders, recurring transactions, and sync.

-Android Auto Backup is enabled.
-The App's database, receipts, and most preferences are eligible to be backed up to your own Google Drive **by Android itself** (not by MYONE) when Auto Backup is enabled by the operating system.
-Sensitive keys are excluded from Auto Backup, including the PIN hash and any subscription entitlement token.
-The exact rules live in `app/src/main/res/xml/backup_rules.xml` and `data_extraction_rules.xml`.
+Android Auto Backup is disabled for MYONE.
+The App's database, receipts, and preferences are not backed up by Android Auto Backup.
+If you want a cloud backup, use the optional MYONE Google Drive backup feature described below.

 ### 4.2 Cloud sync (optional)